- Happens a few times in Airwolf:

 - In the episode Apocalyspe Rising, the crew believes that Gowron is a Changeling impersonator and are sent to his base of operations to expose him.
 It turns out that it was his second in command, Martok, who was trying to trick Sisko and company into killing Gowron for him so he could seize power and make the Federation think the Changeling threat in the Klingon Empire had been eliminated.
 In the ensuing struggle Sisko shoots the Changeling with a disruptor, prompting almost every other Klingon in the room to do the same.
 The barrage of energy weapons causes the Changeling to explode.

-- Pulls this on a few occasions.
+- Walker, Texas Ranger pulls this on a few occasions: